thycotic/dsv-docs/product/cli-ref/client.md

 ## Client

-Client credentials enable applications to authenticate as the role assigned to the client record.
+Client credentials enable applications to authenticate as the Role assigned to the client record.

 ### Commands that Act on Clients